jacobheric/www.jacobheric.com/posts/2024-08-11-algonquin.md

 {% picture "2024-08-11-john-cougar.jpg", "John Cougar" %}

-I did a bit of sleuthing to try to determine what birds where crying incessantly outside out hotel window.
+I did a bit of sleuthing to try to determine what birds where crying incessantly outside our hotel window.
 The
 [Merlin Bird ID](https://merlin.allaboutbirds.org/) app told me it was a sharp-shinned hawk.
 The bellhops told me the cry was artificial and piped in to keep the pigeons off the balconies.
 Sure enough, I found the speakers.